 As active as azithromycin and erythromycin vs. S. pneumoniae; activity vs. H. influenzae is debated due to activity ascribed to a metabolic product, which is greater than that of the parent compound.
 FDA has approved for H. influenzae pneumonia.

-Risky choice due to low in vitro activities against S. pneumoniae and H. influenzae, but good historic record for AECB, well tolerated & cheap.
+Risky choice due to low in vitro activities against S. pneumoniae and H. influenzae, but good historic record for AECB, well tolerated and cheap.
 This is usually a good choice for patients who aren’t very sick.
-Doxycycline is recommended by the ACP guidelines for severe acute exacerbations of chronic bronchitis because adequate studies go back to the time this was one of few options

 Active against nearly all treatable pathogens except influenza virus including S. pneumoniae, H. influenzae, M. catarrhalis, most S. aureus (MSSA), most GNB, Chlamydophila pneumoniae and Mycoplasma pneumoniae.
 The drug is easy to take (once daily) and well tolerated.
 The major concern is abuse with the consequence of resistance and C. difficile infection.